kashansunday/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can often lead to more problems than it solves.
 It's important to focus on writing clear, maintainable code first, and only optimize when profiling has identified specific performance bottlenecks.

+# 2023-12-13
+- Today's programming wisdom is to be a lifelong learner.
+As technology continues to evolve at an unprecedented rate, it is crucial for programmers to constantly update their knowledge and skills.
+This means staying up-to-date with the latest industry trends, tools, and programming languages.

+To be successful as a programmer, you should also focus on developing your problem-solving abilities.
+By practicing and applying creative problem solving techniques, such as design thinking and agile methodologies, in your work, will help you adapt to new challenges and find innovative solutions.
+Additionally, learning to communicate effectively with teammates and stakeholders is essential, as it can lead to more efficient collaboration and better project outcomes.